-Exchange of contracts is the penultimate big step in the house moving process.
-While some people choose to exchange and complete on the same day, many solicitors prefer to have a minimum of a one week between the two.
+When buying a house, exchange - exchange of contracts - is the penultimate big step in the house moving process.
+While some people choose to exchange and complete on the same day, many solicitors prefer to have a minimum of one week between the two.
 That's not the longest it can go on, though, as the process has been known to take 28 days or more.

 Exchanging on the same day is sometimes unavoidable when it comes to complicated chains, and can certainly help speed up the buying process.
 It does come with a risk attached though, as well as extra fees, depending on individual solicitors.

 Preparing for the contracts

 The contracts from the seller will reach you via your solicitors; prepare for a pretty hefty bundle of papers!
 There is no part of the house-buying process that is particularly tree-friendly.

 Before you exchange the contracts you should make sure that you have everything in place to proceed.
 You should have agreed on an offer, including what the price includes such as the fixtures and fittings.
 All surveys should have been undertaken and any queries answered by the seller's solicitors.
 It is also important that you arrange for buildings cover for the new property - this must take effect from the date of exchange.
 Even if you do not complete and get the keys until a later date you will be liable, so must be insured.

 What should you look out for in contracts?